-Site Estimated Dwelling Number Site-specific issues and Requirements SHE006 Land at Botolph Street Farm, Shepherdswell 10 Transport Statement.
+Site Estimated Dwelling Number Site-specific issues and requirements SHE006 Land at Botolph Street Farm, Shepherdswell 10 Transport Statement.
 This must take into account the cumulative impact of this and other sites allocated in this Plan on common road links.
-Existing trees and hedgerows along the boundary of the site should be retained and enhanced, where possible, to provide an appropriate landscape buffer.
-The removal of trees/hedgerows will be permitted, where necessary to facilitate safe access for vehicles and pedestrian connectivity to existing footway.
-Heritage Statement is required to avoid or minimise harm to heritage assets including 1 & 2 Oast Cottages (grade II) and wall and piers to east of St Siberts Place (grade II).
+Existing trees and hedgerows along the boundary of the site should be retained and enhanced to provide an appropriate landscape buffer.
+Heritage Assessment is required.
 Archaeological Assessment is required.
+Wintering bird survey.
 Flood Risk Assessment required, due to risk of surface water flooding.
 As part of this the Sequential Approach should be applied to the layout of the site.
-SuDS should be provided.
-Improvements required to PROW ER81, which is within the site boundary.
+SuDs should be provided.
 SHE008 Land off Mill Lane, Shepherdswell 10 Transport Statement.
 This must take into account the cumulative impact of this and other sites allocated in this Plan on common road links.
 Existing trees and hedgerows along the boundary of the site should be retained and enhanced to provide an appropriate landscape buffer.
 Archaeological Assessment is required.
 Flood Risk Assessment required, due to risk of surface water flooding.
 As part of this the Sequential Approach should be applied to the layout of the site.
-SuDS should be provided.
+SuDs should be provided.